Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 \begin{prop} $T_{L^\br}(\taugr_L^{-1}(L_1^\br))$ is isomorphic to $L_1^\br$ in $D^b\Fuk(M)$. \end{prop}

-On the algebraic side, this is an application of Lemma \ref{th:recognize-twist}, where $W$ is some other exact Lagrangian brane $L_0^\br$; we need to explain how a suitable moduli space setup provides the necessary pair $(k,h)$.
+On the algebraic side, this is an application of Lemma \ref{th:recognize-twist}, where $W$ is an (arbitrary) other exact Lagrangian brane $L_0^\br$.
+We need to explain how a suitable moduli space setup provides the necessary pair $(k,h)$.
 This is a variation of the construction in \cite{seidel01}, based on pseudo-holomorphic sections of exact symplectic Lefschetz fibrations with Lagrangian boundary conditions.
-Specifically, taking $S = \mathbb{H}$ the upper half plane, there is such a fibration $E_L \rightarrow S$, which has a single critical point somewhere over $int(S)$.
-The regular fibres of $E_L$ are isomorphic to $M$; the monodromy around the singularity is of course $\tau_L$; and there is a canonical trivialization away from a compact subset of $S$.
+Specifically, taking $S$ to be the closed upper half plane, there is such a fibration $E_L \rightarrow S$, which has a single critical point somewhere over $\mathit{int}(S)$.
+The regular fibres of $E_L$ are isomorphic to $M$; the monodromy around the singular fibre is $\tau_L$; and the fibration is trivial outside a compact subset.
 Given any exact Lagrangian brane in $M$ such as $L_1^\br$, one can define a subbundle $F_{L_1} \subset E_L|\partial S$ which, in the canonical trivialization, satisfies

-By considering an equation similar to \eqref{eq:generalized-floer} for sections of $E_L$ with boundary values on $F_{L_1}$, one then obtains a ``relative invariant'' in the style of \cite{piunikhin-salamon-schwarz94} taking values in $HF^0(\taugr_L^{-1}(L_1^\br),L_1^\br)$.
+By considering an equation similar to \eqref{eq:generalized-floer} for sections of $E_L$ with boundary values on $F_{L_1}$, one then obtains a ``relative invariant'' in the style of \cite{piunikhin-salamon-schwarz94} taking values in $\mathit{HF}^0(\taugr_L^{-1}(L_1^\br),L_1^\br)$.
 Take $k$ to be the cocycle representing it, which of course depends on the specific choices of almost complex structures etc.\ used in the definition. \FIGURE{fig:homotopy}{h.eps}{hb}

 For $h$ one uses a parametrized version of the same construction, applied to a family of Lefschetz fibrations $E^t$ with boundary conditions $F^t$, $t \in \R$.
 Figure \ref{fig:homotopy} shows the asymptotic behaviour of this family: for $t \ll 0$, $(E^t,F^t)$ is the fibre connected sum of $(E_L,F_{L_1})$ and a trivial fibration over the three-punctured disc, with boundary conditions over the different boundary components given by the Lagrangian submanifolds $L$, $\tau_L^{-1}(L_1)$ and $L_1$.
 The invariant associated to the degenerate limit $t = -\infty$ is therefore the composition